fauna/driver-perf-utils/README.md

 # Fauna Driver Performance Test Utilities
 This repo contains common files that Fauna employs to run performance tests across our drivers so we can monitor for performance regressions.
+The repo is primarily intended for use by Fauna employees.

 ## init.sh and teardown.sh
 These two shell scripts handle setup and teardown of the performance test database.
-Before running these files, the runtime environment must meet this prerequisites:
+Before running these files, the runtime environment must meet these prerequisites:
 - Required environment variables:
   - `FAUNA_ENDPOINT` (the full URI to Fauna, e.g. https://db.fauna.com)
   - `FAUNA_SECRET` (a database key with write privileges)